 In many ways, nonverbal cues define how a message is received, and connecting in person allows people to communicate clearly through eye contact, tones of voice, hand gestures, and facial expressions.
 An article published by HelpGuide, an independent, nonprofit metal health and wellness organization, says, “Your nonverbal communication cues—the way you listen, look, move, and react—tell the person you’re communicating with whether or not you care, if you’re being truthful, and how well you’re listening.
 When your nonverbal signals match up with the words you’re saying, they increase trust, clarity, and rapport.
 When they don’t, they can generate tension, mistrust, and confusion.”

 Strengthening relationships in person, when possible, is essential for growing a connected business’s success.

 2. Connect with Partners and Peers

 Connecting in person leads to a question: “With whom should customers connect?”
-We recommend taking time to speak with partners and with other customers.
+We recommend taking time to speak with partners and other customers.

-Acumatica’s partners are our Valued Added Resellers (VARs) and Independent Software Vendors (ISVs).
+Acumatica’s partners are our Value Added Resellers (VARs) and Independent Software Vendors (ISVs).
 VARs are the only avenue through which we sell our cloud ERP system, and ISVs provide innovative, third-party applications that extend Acumatica’s cloud ERP platform in practical, meaningful ways.

-Their success is our success, and it all hinges on providing customers with knowledgeable help when they are researching, buying, and implementing Acumatica’s cloud-based ERP solution.
+Their success is our success, and it all hinges on giving customers knowledgeable help when they are researching, buying, and implementing Acumatica’s cloud-based ERP solution.
 When customers connect with our partners, they are tapping into a wellspring of information about how to continuously glean value from their ERP investments.
 The same can be said of connecting with other customers.